Hub-OS/rollback-mlua/README.md

     lua.snap();

-    // Rollback to a safe point
+    // Roll back to a safe point
     let _: i32 = lua.rollback(1);

     // Perfectly valid use
     lua.registry_value(&key)?;

-    // Rollback to before the value was created let _: i32 = lua.rollback(2);
+    // Roll back to before the value was created let _: i32 = lua.rollback(2);

     // Returns an Err, as the registry key has been invalidated